Skip to content

 Note:

-Using the HMS Push platform requires that the Huawei Mobile Services is installed on the device.
-The UI prompt to install the HMS will appear automatically the very first time a unique HMS device token is being acquired.
+Using HMS Push requires that Huawei Mobile Services (HMS) is installed on the device.
+A prompt to install HMS will appear automatically the first time an HMS device token is being acquired.

 HMS Step 2.
 Update Sinch dashboard with required provider identification